What type of art was created during the Contemporary art movement?

 Silhouettes of Social Commentary

-Kara Walker’s “Darkytown Rebellion” employs the art of silhouettes to create a powerful commentary on race and history.
-Walker’s work highlights the antebellum South, using stark black cutouts to depict a complex narrative.
-The silhouettes make you nostalgic, and gradually unravel a darker history, challenging viewers to confront uncomfortable truths about the legacy of slavery and racism in contemporary society.
+Kara Walker’s “Darkytown Rebellion” uses the art of silhouettes to create a powerful commentary on race and history.
+Walker’s work highlights the skirmishes in the South, using stark black cutouts to narrate the state of affairs in the past.
+The silhouettes are initially charming but gradually unravel a darker history.
+It challenges viewers to confront uncomfortable truths about the legacy of slavery and racism in contemporary society.

 The Light Inside by James Turrell (1999)